PythonRSAS/pythonrsas.github.io/_posts/2022-09-15-1-Topological-sort-and-cycle-detection.md

 Before quoting any named algorithm, how would we solve the problem?

-We can write down my starting place first, since it does not have any dependencies.
+We can write down my starting place first, since I cannot go anywhere without a starting place.
 Then we look at where the directed edges lead to, if any of them do not have any dependencies, then we can write it down next.
 And so forth until we are done.

 # Topological sort
-## DFS
-In [DFS](https://pythonrsas.github.io/3-DFS/) we talked about topological sort and how it is just like DFS.
-In DFS, each node at the top is not finished until its dependents are finished.

 A topological sort is a graph traversal in which each node is visited only after all its dependencies are visited.
-This sounds very much like how DFS works.
+This sounds very much like how DFS works when backtracking.
 The only difference is that in DFS the dependencies mean the children, whereas in topological sort it means the opposite.

-Otherwise they are the same.
+In a topological sort, **the parent needs to come before its children**.

 ![topologicalSort](../images/posts/topologicalSort.PNG)

 For every directed edge $$(u, v)$$ from vertex $$u$$ to vertex $$v$$, $$u$$ comes before $$v$$ in the ordering.

 The only type of graph that can have topological orderings is DAG.
 DAGs have no cycles.
+An equal couple cannot be topologically sorted.
+Only parent-children can be topologically sorted.

+Topological sort can be done by DFS or BFS.
+Khan's algorithm is BFS.

+## DFS
+In [DFS](https://pythonrsas.github.io/3-DFS/) we talked about topological sort and how it is just like DFS.
+In DFS, each node at the top is not finished until its dependents are finished.

 The illustration below shows the one algorithm of doing topological sort with $$O(V+E)$$ time complexity.